flutter/plugins/packages/camera/camera_windows/README.md

 ### Device orientation

+Device orientation detection
-The device orientation detection is not yet implemented: [issue #97540][device-orientation-issue].
+is not yet implemented: [issue #97540][device-orientation-issue].

 ### Pause and Resume video recording

-Pausing and resuming the video recording is not supported due to Win32 API limitations.
+Pausing and resuming the video recording is not supported due to Windows API limitations.

 ### Exposure mode, point and offset

 Support for explosure mode and offset is not yet implemented: [issue #97537][camera-control-issue].

-Explosure points are not supported due to the current limitations of the Win32 API.
+Exposure points are not supported due to limitations of the Windows API.

 ### Focus mode and point